Inklingo

 lastimar

-Use 'lastimar' specifically when the injury involves breaking the skin, such as a cut or a bite.
+Use 'lastimar' when the injury involves breaking the skin or causing pain, often a less severe or more superficial wound.

 A simple storybook illustration of a sad child sitting on the floor with a bright red bandage wrapped around their knee, clearly showing a physical injury.